*English version/Version française*

 We can see the martyr St Sebastian on the recto and St Roch on the other side.

 A gold inlay takes place recto/verso after the long central fuller.
 It represents a cross.

 The crossguard is finely forged and is decorated with file decors and floral engravings.

 The handle is made of linden covered with handcrafted silk velvet with a hand tinted silk cord in hexagonal shape.Like some other models of the same period.

 The catch in hand is optimum in my view.

 The drop-shape pommel has some twisted decors made with files as the crossguard extremities.

-The pommel and the two rings of the handle are gilded with a thick layer of 24 carat gold.
+The pommel and the two rings of the handle are gilded with a thick layer of pure gold 1000/1000.

 The selective gold plating on the crossguard and the blade is a little bit thinner.